Student Organization Registration Policy

 While certain regulations and privileges have been herein outlined for registered student organizations, it is not intended that non-registered organizations should be completely denied use of University facilities.
-New or informally organized student groups may utilize University facilities on a temporary basis by receiving approval to do so by the Director of the Center for Student Enrichment.
+New or informally organized student groups may utilize University facilities on a temporary basis by receiving approval to do so by the Director of the Center for Student Enrichment or his/her designee.

-Information concerning the availability of advisors, guidelines for preparing a constitution, facilities available for meetings, etc., may be obtained in the Student Activities and Leadership Programs Office.
-The Director of the Center for Student Enrichment will be happy to provide assistance to those groups interested in becoming registered student organizations.
+The Director of the Center for Student Enrichment or his/her designee will be happy to provide assistance to those groups interested in becoming registered student organizations.